Secure Your Machines with OAuth 2.0 and OpenID Connect

 OAuth 2.0 and OpenID Connect for Machine Identity

-In a world where machines need to communicate securely, understanding how OAuth 2.0 and OpenID Connect work together is crucial for managing machine identities.
-Let’s break it down in simple terms.
+So, like, in this world where machines gotta talk to each other securely, knowing how OAuth 2.0 and OpenID Connect work together is pretty key for managing their identities.
+Let's try to break it down real simple.

 What is Machine Identity?